-KAREN: How do you identify the future leaders who can really navigate through a time of rapid change?
+KAREN: That’s really interesting to see the rapid change in each of the industries you specialize in.
+How do you identify the future leaders who can really navigate through a time of rapid change?

 ANDREW: Well, Karen, I believe there’s no better time to be a leader than today.
 The best leaders run to challenges like firemen run to fire.
-The true leaders, we believe, are energized by the complexities and ambiguities of the current environment.
+The true leaders we believe are energized by the complexities and ambiguities of the current environment.
 So they find optimism in the challenges.
 I’ll give you an example.
-I had a board of a large health system that were looking for a CEO.
-The board chairman said something I had not heard before in a search committee which was “I want to find a CEO who can solve problems that we don’t even know we have now.”
+I had a board of a large health system that we were looking for a CEO.
+The board chairman said something I had not heard before in a search committee, which was “I want to find a CEO who can solve problems that we don’t even know we have now.”

 KAREN: So rapid change, new models for leaders.
 Chuck, how do you see our profession evolving over the next 10 years?

-CHUCK: We have a candidate pool that's evolving into this century, new ways of measuring their ability, and new technical means to judge how they'll do in the long term.
-Also, our clients are beginning ot look at recruitng a little differently.
-They're bringing, in many cases, more in-house recruiting.
-They're beginning to hire specialists on their own.
-They're certainly demanding in our profession now that the recruiter have the same level of expertise as the client does, so we have two professionals talking about the same market and each has known the market for many, many years.
+So we have a candidate pool that’s evolving into this century, new ways of measuring their ability, and new technical means to judge how they’ll do in the long term.
+Also, our clients are beginning to look at recruiting a little differently.
+They’re bringing, in many cases, more in-house recruiting.
+They’re beginning to hire specialists on their own.
+They’re certainly demanding in our profession now that the recruiter have the same level of expertise as the client does, so we have two professionals talking about the same market and each has known the market for many, many years.